 Grilling with Lemon Thyme

 You can transplant Thyme to the garden and it will withstand poor growing conditions.
-However, you will need to keep the soild well drained.
+However, you will need to keep the soil well-drained.
 But the good news is, Thyme does not need full sun!
 When you are ready to pick it, just pinch the stems two inches above the base from all areas of the plant for new growth.